MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-notifications-create-subscriptions.md

 You can select multiple groups or classes when you set the value for either condition.

 > [!NOTE]
-> Operations Manager does not support using "not equal to" or "not a member of" for notification subscriptions.
+> Operations Manager 2019 does not support  "not equal to" or "not a member of" options in Scope tab.

 #### Groups